 - Review how Okta's rate limits work: Requests made to the Okta API have rate limits to prevent abuse.

 Okta provides a set of reports and logs to help you troubleshoot user problems.
-These reports are available in the Classic UI.
+These reports are available under the Reports menu.